AjBernababe/AL-AS-Website/README.md

 - **Responsive Design**: The landing page is designed to be fully responsive and look great on all devices.
 - **Bootstrap Integration**: Utilizes Bootstrap for a modern, clean design and responsive layout.
+- **AOS Integration**: Utilizes AOS for a modern website animation.
 - **Performance Optimized**: Optimized for fast loading times with minified CSS and JS.
+- **SEO Friendly**: Basic SEO optimizations for better search engine visibility.
 - **Contact Form**: Includes a contact form for inquiries and lead generation.
-- **SEO Friendly**: Basic SEO optimizations for better search engine visibility.
 - **Google Maps Integration**: Embedded Google Maps to display our business location.